linshenqi/UA-AnsiC/README.md

 Dependencies are not supported, it will always be a full build.

 Visual studio 2013 projects for the stack and example server are available as well.
-Note: the OpenSSL libraries must be compuled using the above mentioned steps before building the project using visual studio.
+Note: the OpenSSL libraries must be compiled using the above mentioned steps before building the project using Visual Studio.

 ### Linux